Hayley Smith (American Dad!)

-Hayley Dreamsmasher Smith-Fischer is a fictional character from the animated television series American Dad!.
+Hayley Dreamsmasher Smith is a fictional character from the animated television series American Dad!.
 She is voiced by Rachael MacFarlane, the younger sister of one of the series' co-creators, Seth MacFarlane.
 She is Stan and Francine Smith's 19-year-old daughter and Steve's older sister.

 Hayley, along with her father Stan, was one of the first two characters who were conceived and created for the series.
 Across the series, Hayley's storylines typically involve her liberal opinions clashing with her father's staunch conservative beliefs, and her on-again-off-again relationship with boyfriend Jeff Fischer, whom she marries in the show's sixth season.

 Biography

 Hayley Smith is the daughter of Stan Smith and Francine Smith, (although it is later revealed that Stan may not be her biological father, but this is one of the three episodes that contradict several others).
 It is revealed in a brief flashback that she had a twin brother named Bailey.
 Unlike her father, her mother and her brother, Steve Smith, Hayley is ultra-liberal.
 She is addicted to marijuana and in "Jones for a Smith," Hayley actually worries that her marijuana smoking is getting out of hand and begs Francine to let her go to rehab, with Francine callously telling her daughter to stop being such a melodramatic attention-seeker.
 Hayley once helped the homeless, and is in favor of gun control.
 This causes a great amount of distrust and hatred for her on Stan's part, as he consistently has views that are polar opposite to hers.
 In the third-season episode "Stanny Slickers II: The Legend of Ollie's Gold", it is revealed that her middle name is Dreamsmasher, as given by Stan.

 She lives with her parents and goes to Groff Community College, though she moved out temporarily after a bitter argument with Stan.
 As a college student, Hayley also majors in women's studies and promotes women's rights.